FLI Community Outreach Coordinator Sarah Meyer and FLI Intern

 FLI’s rain garden is located between the FLI facility and the banks

 of Seneca Lake.

 FLI Demonstration Rain Garden

 A rain garden is designed to soak up rainwater running off of driveways, patios, sidewalks, and roads.
 It protects water quality by filtering pollution and decreasing erosion.
-The FLI’s Demonstration Rain Garden was planted by volunteers behind the FLI building in 2009.
-It is estimated to be 300 square feet to accommodate the drainage area and soil type.
+The FLI’s 300 square foot Demonstration Rain Garden was planted by volunteers behind the FLI building in 2009.
 Native plants were selected for the garden because of their winter hardiness, ability to grow in clay soil, and resistance to disease and insect pests.